hakyimlab/Con-EnPACT/README.md

 ## To-do

+- [] Better synchronize names of steps with steps in config file
 - [] Store only a single copy of Enformer personalized predictions to reduce memory overhead.
 - [] Option to delete personalized EnPACT predictions after contruction of linearized models.